great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_with_google_cloud_platform_and_bigquery.md

 In line with our recommendation this document is presented in 2 parts:

-In [Part 1](#part-1-local-configuration-of-great-expectations-that-connects-to-google-cloud-platform) we will be building a local configuration of Great Expectations to connect to the correct Metadata Stores on GCP (for [Expectation Suites](../reference/expectations/expectations.md), [Validation Results](../reference/validation.md), and [Data Docs](../reference/data_docs.md)), as well as data in BigQuery or Google Cloud Storage.
+In [Part 1](#part-1-local-configuration-of-great-expectations-that-connects-to-google-cloud-platform) we will be building a local configuration of Great Expectations to connect to the correct Metadata Stores on GCP (for [Expectation Suites](../reference/expectations/expectations.md), [Validation Results](../reference/validation.md), and [Data Docs](../reference/data_docs.md)), as well as connect to your data in BigQuery or Google Cloud Storage.
-We will be setting up and testing our configuration by checking that we can set up a run a Checkpoint locally.
-Then in [Part 2](#part-2-migrating-our-local-configuration-to-google-cloud-composer), we will describe how the local Great Expectations configuration can be migrated to Google Cloud Composer and the same checkpoint be run as part of our automated workflow.
+We will test our local configuration by running a Checkpoint.
+Then in [Part 2](#part-2-migrating-our-local-configuration-to-google-cloud-composer), we wil migrate the local Great Expectations configuration to Google Cloud Composer and run the same Checkpoint as part of our automated workflow.

-The following diagram shows the recommended components for a Great Expectations deployment in Google Cloud Platform:
+The following diagram shows the recommended components for a Great Expectations deployment in GCP:

 ![Screenshot of Data Docs](../deployment_patterns/images/ge_and_gcp_diagram.png)

-Relevant documentation for the components can be found here:
+Relevant documentation for the components can also be found here:

 - [How to configure an Expectation store to use GCS](https://docs.greatexpectations.io/docs/guides/setup/configuring_metadata_stores/how_to_configure_an_expectation_store_in_gcs)
 - [How to configure a Validation Result store in GCS](https://docs.greatexpectations.io/docs/guides/setup/configuring_metadata_stores/how_to_configure_a_validation_result_store_in_gcs)